 Reporting unscrupulous timeshare schemes can help prevent others from becoming victims.

 Timeshares themselves aren't necessarily scams.
 But they're usually not a wise investment or a good deal.
 And sometimes, timeshare salespeople are scammers who will say anything to make a sale.
-You need to be extremely wary of any deal that sounds too good to be true.
+You must be extremely wary of any deal that sounds too good to be true.
 (Most timeshare contracts disclaim any statements or promises the salesperson made when selling you the timeshare.)

 If the offeror says you'll have no trouble getting out of the timeshare deal or you can sell it for a profit if you don't like it, that's not true.
 Don't ignore these kinds of red flags.